OpenClaw Training (I): Growing into a Personal Assistant

 node skills/perplexity/scripts/search.mjs "some research topic"

-# Batch queries (same API call)
+# Batch queries (same API call, saves context)

 node skills/perplexity/scripts/search.mjs "question A" "question B" "question C"